Alex Jones and Infowars test the limit of free speech on the internet

 Alex Jones is going to war with Silicon Valley.

-As one of the internet's most controversial personalities, making outlandish claims and spreading conspiracy theories through his Infowars website has made Jones a household name in political circles.
+As one of the internet's most controversial personalities, making outlandish claims and spreading conspiracy theories through his Infowars website and broadcast has made Jones a household name in political circles.

-Initially, it was for his baseless accusation that 9/11 was an inside job, but in the past couple years, he's claimed surviving high schoolers from a Parkland, Florida, shooting are "crisis actors."
-(They aren't.)
-He's also said the murder of 26 people, including 20 children, at Sandy Hook Elementary was a hoax.
+Initially, it was for his baseless accusation that 9/11 was an inside job.
+But in the past several years, he's claimed survivors of a mass shooting at a Parkland, Florida, high school were "crisis actors."
 (False.)
-And that Hillary Clinton was involved in a child sex trafficking ring.
-(Not true.)
+He's claimed that the mass shooting of 20 children and six adults at Sandy Hook Elementary was a hoax.
+(False.)
+And he's claimed Hillary Clinton was involved in a child sex trafficking ring.
+(False.)

-Critics have cried fowl, saying Jones's particular brand of unproven accusations whip his fans into a frenzy, after which they harass, threaten and intimidate.
+Critics have cried foul, saying Jones' particular brand of unproven accusations whip his fans into a frenzy, after which they harass, threaten and intimidate.
 In one extreme case, the parents of a Sandy Hook Elementary shooting victim told The New York Times they receive so many death threats and harassing messages they've had to relocate hundreds of miles from where their 6-year old son is buried.

-Silicon Valley tech companies, already under the microscope for their mishandling of alleged Russian propaganda designed to interfere in the 2016 Presidential election, were reticent to take action.
-But on Sunday, Aug.
-5, Apple removed five of six podcasts Infowars makes available through iTunes and Apple's Podcasts app.
-Within a day, Facebook, YouTube, Spotify and LinkedIn had banned Alex Jones and Infowars as well.
+Silicon Valley tech companies, already under the microscope for their mishandling of Russian propaganda designed to interfere in the 2016 US presidential election, were reticent to act.
+But on Sunday, Apple removed five of six podcasts Infowars makes available through iTunes and Apple's Podcast app.
+Within a day, Facebook, YouTube, Spotify and LinkedIn had banned Jones and Infowars as well.

 Here's everything you need to know.